 Minn.
 Stat.
 Section CHARTER SCHOOLS Yes No Workpaper Reference Part VII.
-Public Investments (Continued) Н. withdra guaranteed investment contracts give the charter school awal rights in the event the issuer's or guarantor's credit was downgraded below "A"? § 118A.05, subd.
-4 I. powers e charter school only invest in shares of a Minnesota joint investment trust whose investments were restricted to ies described in Minn.
+Public Investments (Continued) debt was rated in one of the highest two categories by a nationally recognized rating agency? н.
+Did all guaranteed investment contracts give the charter school withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A"? §118A.05, subd.4 Ι. Did the charter school only invest in shares of a Minnesota joint powers investment trust whose investments were restricted to securities described in Minn.
 Stat. §§ 118A.04 and 118A.05?
-J. Funds - Did the charter school only invest in shares of an ment company that met the criteria in either 1 or 2 below: 1. a. registered under the Federal Investment Company Act of 1940; b. whose shares were registered under the Federal Securities Act of 1933; C. whose fund received the highest credit rating; d. that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
-2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC rule 2a-7; and C. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization?
-K. e charter school only invest in units of a short-term ment fund: stablished and administered pursuant to regulation 9 of the comptroller of the Currency, and which investments are restricted to securities described in inn.
+J. Mutual Funds - Did the charter school only invest in shares of an investment company that met the criteria in either 1 or 2 below: a. registered under the Federal Investment Company Act of 1940; w hose shares were registered under the Federal Securities Act of 1933; c. whose fund received the highest credit rating; that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months? a. registered under the Federal Investment Company Act of 1940; which holds itself out as a money market fund meeting the conditions of SEC rule 2a-7; and c. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization? К. Did the charter school only invest in units of a short-term investment fund: established and administered pursuant to regulation 9 of the Comptroller of the Currency, and in which investments are restricted to securities described in Minn.
 Stat. §§ 118A.0405?